sandexplus/Modaling/README.md

 + default: `false`
 + rules: `the parameter must contain a boolean.
 If it's true standard styles for all elements will be added by default.
 It's a good way if you want to build the modal faster`
 **!! attention !!**
-    + you can set standard styles for certain elements if you send an object with the elements you need
+    + you can set standard styles for certain elements if you send an object with the strings of elements you need
+    + Allowed strings:
+        + `modal` - the whole modal block
+        + `overlay` - overlay of the modal
+        + `open` - the opener element
+        + `close` - the closer element
+        + `activeClass` - include the modal show class

 `keys`
 + default: `['Escape']`
 + rules: `the parameter must contain an array with "key" or "code" properties`

 #### Elements

-Every key you send can be as an array contains query selectors of elements

 `modal`
 + default: `.js-modal`